Get started - it's free!

 1. Open the Device management page of the Tailscale admin console.

-2. Under the Device Posture Integrations section, select Connect next to the Kandji integration.
+2. Under the Device Posture Integrations section, locate the Kandji integration, then select Connect.

 3. Enter your Kandji API URL, the URL you use to access the Kandji console.